Photo: Peace and Paws Dog Rescue.

 Everyone loves Thanksgiving, in America, except ironically, and painfully, our Native American sisters and brothers.
-The myth isn’t particularly true—that first Thanksgiving may have happened but it was one-way and there was already suffering and death all around and we repaid that moment of kindness one thousandfold with lies and murder.
+The myth isn’t particularly true—that first Thanksgiving may have happened but it was one-way and there was already suffering and death if not genocide all around and we repaid that passing-on of knowledge and kindness one thousandfold with lies and murder.

 But!
 And it’s an important but!
-Life is full of suffering and that this chapter of human hypocrisy has ended up as a day to honor family and sitting down around a table to eat and talk—things this fast food culture has fast forgotten—is an important and healthy thing.
+Or, and: Life is full of suffering and that this chapter of human hypocrisy has ended up as a day to honor family and sitting down around a table to eat and talk—things this fast food culture has fast forgotten—is an important and healthy thing.

 So let’s honor the past, with a deep bow to our human tendency to hurt one another.
 And let us resolve to be kind.